 Blogger will always be under threat of shutting down – even if it’s doing well.

-If they did shut down – you wouldn’t lose your content but would have to transition your blog on Google’s timeline – not yours.
-There are must more reliable options:
+If they did shut down – you wouldn’t lose your content but would have to transition your blog according to Google’s timeline – not yours.
+The bottom line is that there are more reliable options:

-Ideally, your own website on your own account.
+Most of all, your own website on your own hosting account.

 The Google SEO Advantage / Disadvantage

-The first camp says that Google is inherently untrustworthy.
-They say you should never use their products because they just spy on you and are out to punish you.
-It’s all about tricking and outsmarting Google.
+There are people who say that Google is inherently untrustworthy and that you should never use their products because they just spy on you and are out to punish you.

-The second camp says that Google is SEO.
-They say you should use all their products and do everything they say.
-Google will always prefer their own products and will reward everyone that uses them.
+Others believe that Google is the be-all and end-all when it comes to SEO and that you should use all of their products and do everything they say.
+Google will always prefer its own products and will reward everyone that uses them.
 It’s all about cooperating and sucking up to Google.

-The third camp says that neither of the first two camps relies on evidence or testing.
-The answer to all things SEO is “it depends.”
-Use Google products that suit your business; don’t use Google products that don’t work for you.
+A third opinion is that you should use Google products that suit your business; don’t use Google products that don’t work for you.
 Either way, focus on testing and doing the right things for your customers.

 I’m in the third camp.
-I have never seen any evidence that Blogger will “cleanse” or “un-blacklist” a website*.
-I’ve never seen any evidence that blogs that live on Blogspot /Blogger get an advantage in the search results.
+I have never seen any evidence that Blogger will “cleanse” or “un-blacklist” a website when it comes to search algorithms.
+I’ve never seen any evidence that blogs that live on Blogger get priority in the search results.
 I also have no idea why Google would even make that a factor.

 Don’t buy into SEO snake oil when you are looking for a website builder.
-The only tested SEO truth is that the internet is made up of websites of all kinds.
-You have to execute on the fundamentals of content and promotion since Blogger takes care of most all technical concerns.
+The only tested SEO truth is that the internet is made up of all kinds of websites, and you need to execute the fundamentals of content and promotion regardless of which platform you use.

-Blogger is good if you have a Google account and want to start a simple blog with minimal cost & fuss.
+Blogger is a solid choice if you have a Google account and want to start a simple blog with minimal cost & fuss.
 Blogger is not good at providing new features, design options, new layouts, or creating a blog that makes money.

-If you want to start a blog with minimal fuss and free, then start a blog on Blogger now.
+If you want to start a free blog with minimal fuss, you can start a blog on Blogger right now.

-If you have a long-term project that you have at least $100 to invest in, then take the time to setup WordPress on your own hosting account.
+If you want to grow your website and have at least $100 to invest, take the time to setup WordPress on your own hosting account.

-Lastly, you can find alternative options with my best website builder guide.
+Lastly, you can sort through various alternatives with my best website builder guide.